rl-institut/open_plan/docs/model/components.rst

 #############

 .. note::
-   Energy excess components are implemented **automatically** by MVS!
+   Energy excess components are implemented **automatically** by the open_plan tool!
 You do not need to define them yourself.

 An energy excess sink is placed on each of the LES energy busses, and therefore energy excess is allowed to take place on each bus of the LES.
 This means that there are assumed to be sufficient vents (heat) or resistors (electricity) to dump excess (waste) generation.